-Employer brand: A positive experience decreases the risk of damage to employer brand or reputation.
+Employer brand: A positive experience decreases the risk of damage to the employer brand or reputation.
 To protect the brand, treat candidates fairly, remove bias and keep candidates thoroughly engaged throughout the hiring process.

 Strong candidate relationship: Information is key to maintaining a strong candidate experience.
-Candidates who are updated of their application journey are three times more likely to reapply again in the future if they are notified of their application status.
+Candidates who are updated on their application journey are three times more likely to reapply again in the future if they are notified of their application status.

 Volume hiring and the candidate experience